mindok/hugodeploy/README.md

 ## TODOs
 1. Fix up path handling for directories so they can be relative to working directory rather than absolute
-2. Modify ftp invocation infrastructure so it is substituable with another deployment method (e.g. sftp, scp). sftp is kinda done, but not test AT ALL, and not plumbed in
+2. Modify ftp invocation infrastructure so it is substituable with another deployment method (e.g. sftp, scp). sftp is kinda done, but not tested AT ALL, and not plumbed in
 3. Allow file ignores (like .gitignore) so we don't get random stuff like .DS_Store sent over the wire.
 Done at a naive level - good enough for me.
 4. Allow specification of website root in ftp client
 5. Clean up some of the interaction between package level variables, command line flags & viper in cmd/root.go